Forgiveness: Jainism

-In Jainism, forgiveness is one of the main virtues that Jains should cultivate.
+In Jainism, forgiveness is one of the main virtues Jains should cultivate.
 Kṣamāpanā, or supreme forgiveness, forms part of one of the ten characteristics of dharma.
-In the Jain prayer, (pratikramana) Jains repeatedly seek forgiveness from various creatures—even from ekindriyas or single-sensed beings like plants and microorganisms that they may have harmed while eating and doing routine activities.
-Forgiveness is asked by uttering the phrase, micchāmi dukkaḍaṃ—a Prakrit language phrase literally meaning "may all the evil that has been done be fruitless."
-During samvatsari—the last day of Jain festival paryusana—Jains utter the phrase micchāmi dukkaḍaṃ after pratikraman.
-As a matter of ritual, they personally greet their friends and relatives with micchāmi dukkaḍaṃ, seeking their forgiveness.
-No private quarrel or dispute may be carried beyond samvatsari, and letters and telephone calls are made to far away friends and relatives asking their forgiveness.
+In the Jain prayer (pratikramana), Jains repeatedly seek forgiveness from various creatures—even from single-sensed beings (ekindriyas), like plants and microorganisms they may have harmed while eating and doing routine activities.
+Forgiveness is asked by saying micchāmi dukkaḍaṃ—a Prakrit phrase literally meaning "may all the evil that has been done be fruitless."
+During samvatsari—the last day of the Jain festival paryusana—Jains utter the phrase micchāmi dukkaḍaṃ after pratikraman.

+As a matter of ritual, Jains greet their friends and relatives with micchāmi dukkaḍaṃ.
+No private quarrel or dispute may be carried beyond samvatsari, and letters and telephone calls are made to faraway friends and relatives asking their forgiveness.

 In their daily prayers and samayika, Jains recite Iryavahi sutra, seeking forgiveness from all creatures while involved in routine activities.

 Jain texts quote Māhavīra on forgiveness:

 By practicing prāyaṣcitta (repentance), a soul gets rid of sins, and commits no transgressions; he who correctly practices prāyaṣcitta gains the road and the reward of the road, he wins the reward of good conduct.
 By begging forgiveness he obtains happiness of mind; thereby he acquires a kind disposition towards all kinds of living beings; by this kind disposition he obtains purity of character and freedom from fear.